Registered index-linked annuities – RILA

 How registered index-linked annuities work

-It’s important to understand that the principal in your RILA isn’t directly invested in the market index you choose; rather the insurance company tracks how the index performs to help determine the investment gains or losses within your contract.
-As the annuity owner, you choose from different available “strategies”, which basically define the rules for calculating investment performance.
-There are few key concepts to look at when considering how investments in your RILA work:
+It's important to understand that the principal in your RILA isn't directly invested in the market index you choose; instead, the insurance company tracks how the index performs to help determine the investment gains or losses within your contract.
+As the annuity owner, you choose from different available "strategies", which basically define the rules for calculating investment performance.
+There are a few key concepts to look at when considering how investments in your RILA work:

 • The strategy term